Challenge level: 3 out of 5

 We wake up to an exciting day beginning with a visit to the world-famous Taj Mahal in Agra.
 This magnificent temple dates back almost four hundred years, originally constructed by Emperor Shah Jahan in memory of his beloved wife in 1631-1653.
 As with most iconic sites like this, photographs cannot do it justice.
 In the afternoon, we travel to Bharatpur, famous for the Keoladeo Ghana National Park; a world heritage site, which is one of the finest water-bird sanctuaries in the world, home to over 250 species of deer and several wonderful mammals, including the Indian porcupine, the jungle cat and even hyenas!
 Settling down in our hotel in Bharatpur, we have our bike fitting and our challenge guides give us a briefing on the adventure ahead.

 After breakfast, we transfer to our starting point at Bayana.
 Here, we mount our bikes and follow a scenic route that immerses us in the fantastic local culture.
 We cycle on quiet roads through many small villages and agricultural fields, where we may well spot locals in colourful clothes, tending to their crops.
-The traffic picks up once we reach Masalpu and we continue through the bustling town to the beautiful Karauli city, where we find our hotel.
+The traffic picks up once we reach Masalpur and we continue through the bustling town to the beautiful Karauli City, where we find our hotel.

 We continue cycling to Ranthambore National Park, one of the prime examples of Project Tiger’s conservation efforts in Rajasthan; a favourite haunt of wildlife buffs and professional wildlife photographers.
 The park is famous for its tigers, one of the most magnificent – and sadly endangered - animals of India.
 There are also many other species to see, including samba, cheetah, wild boar, leopard, sloth bear, jackal and hyena among others.
 The park itself covers 1334 sq km and its scenery is beautiful.
-We overnight at the Tiger Den Resort.
+We stay overnight at the Tiger Den Resort.
 If you’re a wildlife lover yourself, why not choose an animal charity to support on your challenge?
 You could even raise funds for tigers or elephants.
 It’s a fantastic way to help save the fast dying-out species we may see today.

 Our ride today will take us to the historic town of Talabgaon.
 This area is steeped in the ancient culture of Rajasthan, rich in music and dance, with its own distinct style that plays a major part of the local traditions and celebrations.
 Tonight, we have the awesome opportunity to stay at the 200-year-old Talabgaon Castle.